Alexvn79/exodus-mutual-aid-network/README.md

 We appreciate any contribution!
 1. Fork the repository and create a branch.
 2. Make your changes and submit a Pull Request.
-3. For discussion, open an Issue or write to5061197@gmail.com.
+3. For discussion, open an Issue or write to 5061197@gmail.com.

    ## Code of Conduct